pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 - [`make` command - IOFlood](https://ioflood.com/blog/make-linux-command/)
    - Includes CMake and AutoTools, which are out of scope for course but good to note.

+## Part 6 - Resources & Citations

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+We expect a minimum of **one citation / useful resource per part** of your lab.
+So this lab would require a resource for:
+- git branches
+- setting up using the .gitignore file
+- using the C/C++ or Java compiler on the command line
+- creating and using a Makefile

 ## Extra Credit - `git` tools

 **Reminder** - create an Issue for this part -> create a branch to work on this issue -> make your commits to this branch -> verify your changes (no broken markdown, good spelling) -> merge to main. **DO NOT DELETE YOUR BRANCH aFTER MERGING.
 DO NOT DELETE YOUR ISSUE**